Roshan-Khalkho/Roshan-Khalkho/README.md

 - 👋 Hi, I’m @Roshan-Khalkho
-- 👀 I’m interested in Designing And Web Development
+- 👀 I’m interested in Designing And MERN Development
-- 🌱 I’m currently learning Javascript